-Minor burns can often be treated at home or at a doctor’s office.
-Moderate burns should be treated at a hospital.
-Major burns should be treated in a specialized burn unit of a hospital.
+Minor burn injuries can often be treated at home or at a doctor’s office.
+Moderate burn injuries should be treated at a hospital.
+Major burn injuries should be treated in a specialized burn unit of a hospital.

 When a person’s skin is burned, nerve endings are damaged, causing extreme pain.
-In fact, many medical professionals consider serious burns to be the most painful type of injury one can experience.
+In fact, many medical professionals consider serious burn injuries to be the most painful type of injury one can endure.
 These injuries often lead to infection due to the damage to the skin’s protective barrier.
 Up to 10,000 people in the United States die each year because of burn-related infections.

 Treatment for serious burns may involve the surgical removal of dead tissue, which is called debridement.
 If the tissue has been damaged to the point where it cannot heal, a skin graft may be needed.
 This involves taking a piece of skin from an unburned area of the body and transplanting it to the injured area.
 The burn victim will also need to undergo physical therapy to minimize scarring and to keep the injured areas from becoming inflexible.
 In children, skin grafts may have to be replaced as the child grows, since the grafts will not expand.

-Burn treatment has made steady progress in recent years.
+Treatment for burn injuries has made steady progress in recent years.
 Victims with injuries that were once considered fatal may now survive.
-Twenty years ago, burns covering half the body where routinely fatal.
+Twenty years ago, burns covering half the body were routinely fatal.
 Today, patients with burns covering up to 90 percent of the body can survive, although normally these injuries leave serious and permanent impairments.

-Burn victims suffer physically, emotionally and financially.
-They may face many years of medical care, nursing care, physical therapy and psychological care.
-Survivors of serious accidents may have to live with disfigurement, scarring and life-long emotional distress.
-In addition to these physical hurdles, victims also face astronomical medical bills, loss of earnings and other monetary damages.
+Burn victims suffer physically, emotionally, and financially.
+They may face many years of medical care, nursing care, physical therapy, and psychological care.
+Survivors of serious accidents may have to live with disfigurement, physical pain, extensive nerve damage, permanent scarring, and life-long emotional trauma.
+In addition to these physical hurdles, victims also face astronomical medical bills, lost wages, and other monetary damages.

-If you or someone close to you has suffered a serious burn injury, it is vital to contact a law firm with substantial experience in handling the legal, physical and emotional challenges facing burn victims.
-Our attorneys understand the complex legal and medical issues involved in burn injuries and have the skill to effectively present these issues to a jury.
-We are a large and well-respected law firm with the substantial resources necessary to prosecute the most complex cases.
-Our firm has a proven track record of obtaining substantial recoveries for our clients in a wide range of cases.
+If you or someone close to you has suffered severe burn injuries, it is vital to contact a personal injury law firm with substantial experience in handling the legal, physical, and emotional challenges facing burn victims.
+The Reeves Law Group understands the complex legal and medical issues involved in burn injury cases and has the skill to effectively present these issues to a jury.